10 Facts About Morels

 In Michigan, morel mushroom season begins in early April and runs as late as early June in the northern most parts of the state.
 People are crazy for the morel, in part because of the air of mystery that surrounds this hard for this fungus.

 3. Morels are unpredictable.
-In keeping with the unpredictability of morels, experienced foragers claim both old growth forests and areas that were recently cleared by logging or fire are great places to hunt.
-Which basically means these ‘shrooms can pop up anywhere.
+In keeping with the unpredictability of morels, experienced foragers claim both old-growth forests and areas that were recently cleared by logging or fire are great places to hunt.
+This basically means these ‘shrooms can pop up anywhere.
 They say you’ll also increase your luck by looking around the base of live ash and elm trees and any dead trees.

 5. Cut morels, don’t pull them.
 When picking morels, be sure to cut them off at the bottom rather than trying to yank them out of the ground.
 This ensures the root system stays intact, and they may regrow next season.
 If you do find a cache of Morels, make a note of the location, so you can check back next year.
 But keep it quiet, unless you want other intrepid fungus hunters encroaching on your territory.